Online Reading Help for Struggling Readers | Parent Guide to the Right Support

 Common mistakes to avoid

-• Choosing by brand alone: child fit matters more than a popular name.
+• Choosing by brand alone: child fit matters more than a familiar name.

 • Skipping the “what kind of help?” question: structure, guided practice, and motivation-first support are not interchangeable.